 How long does it take?

-I feel like this question is twofold – how long does the design take and how long does delivery take?
+There are two parts to this question – how long does the design take and how long does delivery take?

 If you approve the first design I send, then it’s really going to be a very quick process!
 But each round of tweaks takes time to implement, email, wait for feedback etc. Currently, I do all the design work myself.